| THE BIG DAYIt doesn’t really matter what your level

 have a technical problem or memory lapse, you will have a place to go to

 where you can re-orient yourself.
-An

 added benefit of this system is that it can make longer pieces less intimidating;